 - Almost one-third of all second-year drivers are in crashes.

 - 16 -year-olds are likelier to get into accidents than 18 or 19-year-olds.

 - Male teenage drivers are far more likely to get into fatal auto collisions than female teenage drivers.

 - Early morning, nighttime, and weekend driving is the most dangerous for young drivers.

-- Not wearing a seatbelt, drinking, speeding, and distraction are the most important risk factors for motor vehicle incidents and new drivers.
+- Not wearing a seatbelt, drinking, speeding, and being distracted are the most critical risk factors for motor vehicle incidents and new drivers.

-If you think the driving age to get a driver license should be lowered or supervised driving and other driver’s license obligations are too stringent, remember these facts and figures.
+Remember these facts and figures if you think the driving age to get a driver’s license should be lowered or supervised driving and other driver’s license obligations are too stringent.

 |State||Beginner Stage||Intermediate Stage||Full Privileges|

 |Connecticut||16||16 years, 4 months||18|

 |Maine||15||16||16 years, 9 months|